 Except as otherwise required by California law or by these Bylaws, the act of the majority of the voting Directors in Good Standing present at a meeting at which a quorum is present will be an act of the Board.

-In the absence of a quorum at any such meeting, a majority of the Directors present may adjourn the meeting from time to time and set a time for the meeting to be continued.
+In the absence of a quorum at any such meeting, a majority of the Directors present may adjourn the meeting and set a time for the meeting to be continued.
 Notice of the new time will be given to all Directors as provided in Section 3.8.4 - Notices.

 A Director may be excused for a particular meeting by notifying the meeting chair prior to the start of the meeting.
 An excused Director is not counted toward quorum but is counted as present for purposes of calculating Good Standing.